PizziPayment/PizziResourceServer/README.md

 ## API Configuration

-The API can be configure through the environment or config files.
+The API can be configured through the environment or config files.
 Environment variables override config files values.

 Config files must be inside the `config` folder.